-Trump still wants Gulf leaders to end Qatar blockade
+Trump still wants a summit of Gulf leaders to resolve Qatar blockade

 The source said that Trump believes unity among Gulf states in the Middle East is "critical".

 The senior administration official was briefing reporters before Trump’s meeting on Tuesday with Saudi Crown Prince Mohammed bin Salman.

 The crown prince is touring the US to launch himself as the de-facto king of Saudi Arabia and brandish his image as a 'reformer' despite his ongoing power grab in the kingdom.

 The official, in remarks quoted by Reuters, said Trump had wanted Qatar and Gulf Cooperation Council members to settle their dispute on their own but is now much more concerned about the long-term impact in the region.